 Cunningtons Family & Matrimonial service is run by Braintree-based solicitor Jill Wiggins.
 We can guide you through all aspects of family law including pre-nuptial agreements, divorce, civil partnerships, cohabitation agreements, and childcare arrangements.

 Wills & Probate

 Cunningtons Will drafting service will help you to understand the forms to be completed and make sure final documents are correctly executed, giving you peace of mind that your affairs will be left in order and avoiding complex intestacy problems.

-The Braintree branch of Cunningtons LLP was established in 1748, and specialised in residential conveyancing from the outset as it was Braintree’s first ever conveyancing company.
-So if you’re looking for an experienced property lawyers to take care of your property transactions, look no further.
+The Braintree branch of Cunningtons LLP was established in 1748, and specialised in residential conveyancing from the outset as it was Braintree’s first ever conveyancing solicitor firm.
+So if you’re looking for experienced lawyers with fixed legal fees to take care of your property in Braintree, look no further.

 We don’t have any reviews from the 18th century, however you can read some more recent testimonials in our review section here.

 Range of Legal Advice Available at the Braintree Office

 As Braintree is Cunningtons founding branch, you can access each of the legal services we offer through our Braintree hub.